muzzbanana/compiler_design_CSCI394/tiger_compiler/README.md

 Types are defined using a class `Type`.
 This serves as the base for the for
-   - BaseType which is used for ints, strings, nil, error, things that not yet implemented (in case we didn't complete the assignment), and as a hack a type to represent when we didn't find a type.
+   - BaseType which is used for ints, strings, nil, error, things that not yet implemented (in case we didn't complete the assignment), and as a hack a type to represent when we didn't find a variable or type in scope.
    - ArrayType for arrays
    - RecordType for records
    - FunctionType for functions